merdok/homebridge-miot/README.md

     - *password* - [required] the MiCloud password
     - *country* - [optional] the country where the servers are located for your devices. **Default: "cn"**
     - *forceMiCloud* - [optional] forces to use MiCloud even when the device supports local commands. **Default: false**
+    - *useCachedSession* - [optional] use a cached MiCloud session.
+Useful when 2FA is needed for the account.
+Use the homebrige ui to create a session. **Default: false**
     - *timeout* - [optional] set a custom request timeout in milliseconds. **Default: 5000**
 #### General device configuration fields
 - `name` [required]